wudidingdong/wudidingdong.github.io/_pages/about.md

 {% include citation_chart.html %}

 Welcome to my academic page.
 I am now working at School of Electrical Engineering, Shanghai Dianji University.

+My research interest includes exponential synchronization, impulsive control, self-triggered mechanism.
+I have published more than 10 papers at the international journals/conferences with total <a href='https://scholar.google.com/citations?user=DysRrzMAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> and ![h-index](https://img.shields.io/badge/h--index-9-blue).

 I am particularly interested in recruiting graduate students with a strong foundation in **Mathematics**, including proficiency in differential equations and calculus.
+What I am most concerned about is whether you can devote yourself to studying academics including reading papers and trying simulations.
 Additionally, familiarity with programming languages such as **MATLAB** will significantly enhance success in graduate studies.

-My research interest includes exponential synchronization, impulsive control, self-triggered mechanism.
-I have published more than 10 papers at the international journals/conferences with total <a href='https://scholar.google.com/citations?user=DysRrzMAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> and ![h-index](https://img.shields.io/badge/h--index-9-blue).

 <!--<span id='aaa'></span>-->